PETER KENNEDY YACHT SERVICES

 Yanmar engines have alternators with two feet, known as a “dual foot mount”.
 The standard spacing between the feet is 3.15”, this is also known as a “Yanmar mount”.
 This standard dual foot mount is also often found on Mercruiser and Mitsubishi engines as well as others.
 Many Westerbeke engines have alternators with two feet that are spaced closer together; the spacing between the feet is a bit less than 2”.
 Larger alternators may have what is known as a J-180 mount with dual feet that are 4” apart.
 These are often used on larger Cummins, Detroit and Caterpillar engines.

 A small case dual foot alternator for use on a Yanmar or similar engine.
 The spacing between the feet is 3.15”, This model has a single pulley and has multiple places to attach the adjustment arm.
 It has an internal cooling fan.
 Drawing courtesy of Balmar.
+Take a look at my Blog Post Installing a Balmar alternator on a Yanmar 3JH3E for a description and photos of an actual project.

 Single foot alternators: